Local Lipschitz Bounds of Deep Neural Networks: Introduction

 As a concrete application, we show how our estimate can be used to set the (hyper-parameters of the) step size of the AdaGrad \citep{Li_Orabona_2019} SGD method, such that convergence of this optimization scheme is guaranteed (in expectation).
 In particular, the convergence rate of AdaGrad with respect to the Lipschitz estimate of the gradient of the loss function can be calculated.

-In addition, we provide Lipschitz estimates for any neural network that can be represented as solution of a controlled ordinary differential equation (cotrolled ODE) \citep{cuchiero2019deep}.
-This includes classical DNN as well as \emph{continuously deep neural networks}, like \emph{neural ODE} \citep{Chen2018}, \emph{ODE-RNN} \citep{DBLP:journals/corr/abs-1907-03907} and \emph{neural SDE} \citep{DBLP:journals/corr/abs-1906-02355, DBLP:journals/corr/abs-1905-09883, DBLP:journals/corr/abs-1905-10403}.
+In addition, we provide Lipschitz estimates for any neural network that can be represented as solution of a controlled ordinary differential equation (controlled ODE) \citep{cuchiero2019deep}.
+This includes classical DNN as well as \emph{continuously deep neural networks}, like \emph{neural ODE} \citep{Chen2018}, \emph{ODE-RNN} \citep{DBLP:journals/corr/abs-1907-03907}, \emph{GRU-ODE-Bayes} \citep{Brouwer2019GRUODEBayesCM} and \emph{neural SDE} \citep{DBLP:journals/corr/abs-1906-02355, DBLP:journals/corr/abs-1905-09883, NJSDE}.
 Therefore, having such a general Lipschitz estimate allows us to cover a wide range of architectures and to study their convergence behaviour.

-Moreover, cotrolled ODE can provide us with neural-network based parametrized families of invertible functions (cf. \cite{cuchiero2019deep}), including in particular feed forward neural networks.
-Not only is it important to have precise formulas for their derivatives, these formulas also appear prominently in financial applications.
+Moreover, controlled ODE can provide us with neural-network based parametrized families of invertible functions (cf. \cite{cuchiero2019deep}), including in particular feed-forward neural networks.

-In Deep Pricing algorithms the prices of financial derivatives are encoded in feed forward neural networks with market factors and/or market model parameters as inputs.
-It is well known that sensitivities of prices with respect to those parameters or underlying factors are the crucial hedging ratios for building hedging portfolios.
-It is therefore important to control some of those sensitivities in the training process, which can be precisely done by our formulas.

-cotrolled ODE also provides a new view on models in mathematical finance, which are typically given by stochastic differential equations to capture the complicated dynamics of financial markets.
-If the control $u$ is a driving stochastic process, e.g. a semi-martingale, and the state $X$ describes some prices, then the output of cotrolled ODE is, with respect to continuous depth, a price process.
-Derivatives and Lipschitz constants describe global properties of such models and can, again, be used to facilitate and shape the training process by providing natural bounds to it.
-This can for example be applied to the cotrolled ODE that appears in \cite{GANCalib2020}.